Coco505/auto-abstract/README.md

 ## Overview

 AutoAbstract uses advanced AI to transform unstructured clinical narratives into structured, machine-readable data.
-Simply paste a clinical note, and the tool automatically identifies and extracts key information like patient demographics, diagnoses, incident details, and disposition.
+Simply paste a clinical note, and the tool automatically identifies and abtracts key information like patient demographics, diagnoses, incident details, and disposition.

 ## Why AutoAbstract?